Douglas railway station: Maintenance 2011–2016

-Redevelopment 2016-2017
+Redevelopment 2016–2017

-The building was further "improved" in 2016 and turned into The Tickethall and the station masters' facilities removed and gift shop installed.
+The building saw further works undertaken in 2016 and turned into The Tickethall and the station masters' facilities removed and gift shop installed.
 This involved the removal of upper storeys, creation of kitchen and catering area, underpinning of the central internal wall which had become detached from the exterior walls, lift installation, disabled toilets, a new mezzanine to house the café, and retrofitting of some blocked up doorways.
-The resultant current layout is largely given over to catering with the former booking hall being a gift shop with open service desk rather than traditional ticket hatch, a replica of this remains in the wall as a reminder of happier times.
+The resultant current layout is largely given over to catering with the former booking hall being a gift shop with open service desk rather than traditional ticket hatch, a replica of this remains in the wall as a historical reminder.

-Signal Box
+Signal box

 The signal box is located in a commanding position at the end of the yard but remains out of use.